bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 The lights feature is currently setup to support lights that use a standard servo PWM signal for control.
 Until light support is officially added to QGC, the "Gimbal Roll" settings are used to connect the light input to a servo output.

-Select *Channel 7* for the "Output channel" and *RC9* for the "Input channel".
+Select an available channel for the "Output channel" and *RC9* for the "Input channel".

 ## Configuring Motor Directions